 I live in Dunnet, on Dunnet Head, Caithness, Scotland, only 2 miles from where I grew up in the village of Brough.
 My artwork takes inspiration from our heritage.
 As both participant and instigator of arts and heritage projects and collaborations I have worked in Taiwan, South Korea, Iceland, USA, Canada, Estonia, and also exhibited in Japan, Germany, Spain, Australia, Sweden and Finland.

-In 2016 I was invited to participate in ‘Managing our Natural and Cultural Heritage Assets' in Skagafjörður on the north coast of Iceland.
+I was invited to participate in ‘Managing our Natural and Cultural Heritage Assets' in Skagafjörður on the north coast of Iceland.
 This was funded by ARCH, the Icelandic NET programme and Erasmus plus.
 I was also selected as artist-in-residence for Newfoundland and Labrador Crafts Council in Newfoundland and invited as key-note speaker for their conference ‘Using Crafts to Tell a Story’ in collaboration with the Intangible Cultural Heritage department of the Memorial University of Newfoundland, St.John’s.
 The conference was well received by museum, heritage, arts and also craft professionals.

 My artwork is varied, and is as much at home in museums as art galleries.